markusvankempen/WOW-LAB-HOL1264/README.md

 - Paste the Token and Org ID you copied earlier, into the ORG and Token sections in the code, where the comment states "Needs Adjustment"
 - Click the folder icon near the top left of the page, to save
 - NOTE: Please DO NOT deploy until you add this token and org ID.
-- Add app to particle
+- Add app to particle - create new app called airfreshener, then use this app

 Deploy you [code](https://raw.githubusercontent.com/markusvankempen/WowHol1264-CarDash/master/particle/airfreshener.json)

 ### Step 5 - Update the Photon code

 ### Step 6 / Extra - add feedback and context to Watson Conversation

+### Step 7 Connect you photon by using the following pin to wire schematic
+ - Green wire = D6 pin
+ - Blue wire = D4 pin
+ - Yellow wire = A0 pin
+ - Red wire = VIN pin
+ - Black wire = GND pin

 ### Extra B -Create a Node-Red-Dashboard